NeillM/examsys-rserve/README.md

 ## Features

 * Rserve
-* All packages requires to make it function with the supported ExamSys calculation methods.
+* All packages required to make it function with the supported ExamSys calculation methods.

 ## Also see